 by State Senator Bob Mensch

-State Sen. Bob Mensch represents Senate District 24 for portions of Bucks, Berks, and Montgomery counties.
+Sen. Bob Mensch represents the 24th District, including parts of Montgomery, Bucks, and Berks counties.